 Impact on Government Contractors

-When small businesses and federal contractors as a whole face criminal liability for fraud allegations and government contracting violations, the charge is often based on presumed neglect by federal investigator’s neglect of the fundamental rule that the investigator must also know the rules and learn the elements of proof for the suspected offenses and the elements of proof for each of the suspected offenses.
+When small businesses and federal contractors as a whole face criminal liability for fraud allegations and government contracting violations, the charge is often based on presumed neglect by a federal investigator of the fundamental rule that the investigator must also know the rules and learn the elements of proof for the suspected offenses and the elements of proof for each of the suspected offenses.

 A federal investigator should know at every stage of a criminal or civil case what evidence he needs to obtain to prove an offense.
 Yet, individuals and companies face the grim result that their life, liberty and property and other constitutional rights are up for grabs.